Photo by Michael Hendrickson

 Directing credits include: LONG DAY'S JOURNEY INTO NIGHT, American Stage; LOVE'S LABOUR'S LOST, Prague Shakespeare Company, Colorado Shakespeare Festival; BASKERVILLE, Long Wharf Theatre, Cleveland Playhouse / Cincinnati Playhouse in the Park; RELATIVELY SPEAKING, Dog Days Theatre; THE PITMEN PAINTERS, American Stage; ALABAMA STORY, Peninsula Players; PETER AND THE STARCATCHER, PlayMakers Repertory Company; ANGELS IN AMERICA (Parts One and Two), PlayMakers Repertory Company; FALLEN ANGELS, Theatre at Monmouth; SHIPWRECKED!, Cincinnati Playhouse in the Park; MUCH ADO ABOUT NOTHING with Dana Delany, Old Globe Theatre; OPUS, Cincinnati Playhouse in the Park, Portland Center Stage, Peninsula Players, L.A.
 Theatre Works; THE LEARNED LADIES, Texas Shakespeare Festival; REBORNING, Urbanite Theatre Company, TWO GENTLEMEN OF VERONA, Houston Shakespeare Festival; the L.A. premiere of THE LADY WITH ALL THE ANSWERS, Pasadena Playhouse; LOBBY HERO, FSU / Asolo Rep; LOVE’S LABORS LOST, Academy of Classical Acting; PRIVATE LIVES and THE PRISONER OF SECOND AVENUE (LATW National Tours); AS YOU LIKE IT, Weston Theatre Company.

 He has workshopped new plays at the Gulfshore Playhouse New Works Festival, JAW New Play Festival at Portland Center Stage, New Harmony Project and the Asolo Unplugged Series.
 His next project is BLITHE SPIRIT at Peninsula Players in Wisconsin.

 Brendon has served as an SDCF and NEA Panelist, and a KCACTF Adjudicator, Presenter and Speaker at the Regional and National Festivals.

 He has taught and directed students at The Juilliard School, Prague Shakespeare Company, The University of Virginia, The University of Evansville, University of Northern Colorado, University of North Carolina, The Old Globe/University of San Diego Professional Actor Training Program, and the Academy of Classical Acting.
 He is a former Associate Producer for L.A.
 Theatre Works, directing many acclaimed radio plays for NPR and numerous national tours.
 He has worked as Associate Director at the Tony Award-winning Old Globe Theatre in San Diego for seven years.

-He is also an Associate Professor of Theatre and Dance at Washington College, Maryland.
-Prior to that he was the Assistant Professor of 2nd Year Acting at the FSU / Asolo Conservatory in Florida.
+He has also been an Associate Professor of Theatre and Dance at Washington College, Maryland as well as the Assistant Professor of 2nd Year Acting at the FSU / Asolo Conservatory in Florida.